JYOTHIKAKJ/2022_IBM_Code_Challenge_Waste_Management_System/README.md

 ## OBJECTIVE

-To develop an online platform for waste management  on daily ,weekly or monthly basis and rewards will be given to the users based on the quantity of waste.
+To develop an online platform for waste management on daily ,weekly or monthly basis which also helps the waste collectors to earn a profit by selling it to recycling units.

 ## MODULES